Ever Ready

 “The British Ever Ready Electrical Company” was founded in 1906 as a commercial branch of the American company “American Ever Ready Battery Company” that, in addition to batteries, produced radios, bicycle lamps and flashlights.

-After the Second World War, the board of the Company decided also to produce electric toys to differentiate their business and
+After the Second World War, the board of the Company decided also to produce electric toys to differentiate their business and at the same time promote their household batteries.

 In 1952, therefore, Ever Ready launched its model metropolitan train based on the convoys of the 30’s of the Southern Railway Waterloo & City Tube.